igaboc/jitsmob/README.md

 - Github is displaying the incorrect number of contributors after Clayton made his first commit, carried out tests to rectify the number.
 Problem was resolved, either github was slow to update or the tests we carried out had some kind of effect.
 - Dillemma of abiding by our clients needs and expectations, versus our desire to make our portfolio look good for potential employers.

+Jared
+- Something weird happened when I tried to do a git pull of Clayton's working branch (possibly as his folder structure was inconsistent), I ended up having to delete my code folder and pull from Github again.